Opening hours: 8.45am - 6pm

 International

-Serena has extensive UK and international advisory experience, particularly in a conflict or post-conflict context relating to terrorism, crimes against humanity, war crimes and human rights abuses including sexual and gender based violence.
-Serena has provided pre charge advice to the CPS in relation to the prosecution of war crimes in the UK under the International Criminal Court Act 2001 and to authorities abroad under comparable legislation.
+Serena is currently instructed in a case involving historical war crimes allegations.
+She has also provided pre charge advice to the CPS in relation to the prosecution of war crimes in the UK under the International Criminal Court Act 2001 and to authorities abroad under comparable legislation

-Serena is a member of the Justice Rapid Response/UN Women roster of experts for investigating crimes against humanity, war crimes and human rights abuses with a focus on sexual and gender-based violence.
+Serena is also a member of the Justice Rapid Response/UN Women roster of experts for investigating such matters.
 She has advised Ugandan prosecutors on the preparation and prosecution of historic war crimes before a specialist domestic tribunal, conducted in parallel to proceedings at the International Criminal Court.

 In 2020 and again in 2024, Serena was deployed as an investigator by Justice Rapid Response in relation to allegations of genocide that form the basis of the International Court of Justice Case between the Gambia and Myanmar.